-With the acquisition of LEEDS, we generate revenues through the sale of (i) maintenance and support services and (ii) professional software development services to a single customer, through a sales channel intermediary.
-The sales channel intermediary contract includes an annual, renewable subscription for software and related maintenance and support services.
+Through Technologic, we generate revenues through the sale of (i) maintenance and support services and (ii) professional software development services to a single customer, through a sales channel intermediary.
+The sales channel intermediary contract includes a renewable subscription for software and related maintenance and support services.
 The contract also provides for the procurement of professional services, such as for software development and testing for product feature enhancements, by executing supplementary work orders.
-Using its technology, CaseBuilder is our case management solution that helps automate investigative work and improve case clearance rates for which pricing is generally based on the number of sworn police officers in a particular agency.
+Using Technologic's technology, CaseBuilder is our case management solution that helps automate investigative work and improve case clearance rates for which pricing is generally based on the number of sworn police officers in a particular agency.

-With the acquisition of Forensic Logic, we also generate revenues from subscriptions of CrimeTracer, cloud-based data services for advanced search and analysis tools.
+Through Forensic Logic, we generate revenues from subscriptions of CrimeTracer, cloud-based data services for advanced search and analysis tools.
 We also provide access to this technology platform to an intermediary to either be resold or combined with their own materials, software and/or services, to create an integrated solution that is provided to their end-user customers.
 We recognize this revenue net of margins paid to the intermediary.